andrewtshen/riscv-symbolic-emulator/README.md

 - `z3-proofs`, an assortment of proofs in z3 with Python.

 ### related_works
-Contains different related works that were used for reference during the making of this project.
+Different related works that were used for reference during the making of this project.
 Currently, the following repositories are included in `related works`:
 - `serval-sosp19`
 - `serval-tutorial-sosp19`
 - `unitary`